wpc062/online-question-depot/README.md

 There are the following components to the project:

-  * `simple-example`: This is the simplest example, a small stand-alone program.
+  * `simple-example.py`: This is the simplest example, a small stand-alone program.

-  * `app-controller`: This is a both a WSGI app and a shell script.
+  * `app-controller.py`: This is a both a WSGI app and a shell script.
 It can be used as your WSGI application, but it also can be run with:

       * "test-server" to start a stand-alone server.